 Our school’s Code of Conduct outlines the reasons why we have expectations of student behavior at Britannia, what these expectations are, and what the consequences may be for behaviors that violate the code.
 Click here to read the Britannia Code of Conduct (pdf).

-We send mail out packages for our Britannia students, and the information about Opening Day and procedures is included in these packages.
-We expect families will receive a package in late August, if we have your correct address.
-Grade 8s come at 12:30 on Tuesday, Sept.
-2nd, 2014.
-We'll have our Brit LINK Crew students here to welcome the Grade 8s.
+We have sent out packages for our Britannia students, and the information about Opening Day and procedures is included in these packages.
+We expect families will have received a package in late August, if we had your correct address.
+Grade 8s come at 12:30 the first day back, unless other arrangements are required to facilitate a smooth start.
+We'll try to have our Brit LINK Crew students here to welcome the Grade 8s.

 We will have important information assemblies for all students on the first day; forms will be handed out and school rules and procedures will be reviewed.
-There is no need to bring any money on Sept.
-2nd.
-Fees and forms will come into the Homerooms sessions on the Wednesday, Sept 3rd and Thursday, Sept.
-4th mornings, when students will attend school beginning with Homeroom at 9:40 AM for these two days only.
-NOTE - On the Friday, regular class times will resume with all students at school by 8:35 AM to attend 8:40 classes.
+There is no need to bring any money on the first day.
+Fees and forms will come into the Homerooms sessions on the second and third days back, in the mornings, when students will attend school beginning with Homeroom at 9:40 AM for these two days only.
+NOTE - On the fourth day back, regular class times will resume with all students at school by 8:35 AM to attend 8:40 classes.

 CONGRATULATIONS TO KATHY DAN - This Year's Winner of the BLT (Bruin Leadership Team) Annual "Year-End Prize:" an Olympus TG-630 iHS "waterproof" digital camera, with 1080p full HD video capability!
 Well done Kathy.
 Thank you, and thank you to all the other BLT students for the inspiring leadership and citizenship at Britannia throughout the year.
 Emissaries of Bravery, Responsibility, Integrity and Tenacity - that's our Bruin Leadership Team.
 Have a great summer!